 Bluesky Post about using Alt Text (2 of 2)

 Wren has also created a post on their blog that gives some insight into how to write alt text for art.
+And here’s another series of posts from Bluesky user Eb that will get you heading in the right direction.

 And here’s some good reading from other places on the Web.